mr-pmillz/gorecon/README.md

   -n, --netblock string              CIDRs you wish to scan
       --out-of-scope string          out of scope domains, IPs, or CIDRs -o, --output string                report output dir
-      --run-amass                    if this flag is set, will run amass active enumeration and intel modules.
-Requires asn flag to be set
-      --run-dnsrecon                 if this flag is specified, dnsrecon will be ran in addition to default enumeration --subfinder-keys-file string   file path to subfinder provider config containing api keys -w, --workspace string             workspace name, use one word
+      --run-amass                    if this flag is set, will run amass active enumeration --run-dnsrecon                 if this flag is specified, dnsrecon will be ran in addition to default enumeration --subfinder-keys-file string   file path to subfinder provider config containing api keys -w, --workspace string             workspace name, use one word